The conic geometry of rectangles inscribed in lines: Additional context

 \section{Additional context}

 There is an extensive literature on rectangles and squares inscribed in Jordan curves; see for example \cite{Mat} and the discussion in \cite[p.~1]{Sch}.
 That it is always possible to find a rectangle inscribed in a Jordan curve is due to Vaughan (see \cite[p.~71]{Mey}).
 Meanwhile, the problem of finding inscribed squares remains open in full generality, although many important cases have been resolved (see for example \cite{Mat}).
-The existence of inscribed rectangles for a polygon is a simpler matter, and so a problem more in the spirit of this paper is that of describing the geometry of the set of all rectangles inscribed in a polygon.
+The existence of inscribed rectangles for a polygon is a simpler matter.
 While we have focused on rectangles inscribed in four lines rather than in polygons, it is not hard to apply the ideas discussed after Definition 4.1 to obtain a description of the centers of the rectangles inscribed in polygons.
 (This involves ruling out the ``exscribed'' rectangles that our methods find when viewing the polygon as having sides lying on lines.
-It is straightforward to do this and we will provide more details in a future paper.)
-For example, as the discussion after Definition 4.1 indicates, there will be 21 rectangle loci involved in the description of the rectangles inscribed in a quadrilateral.
+It is straightforward to do this.)
+As the discussion after Definition 4.1 indicates, there will be 21 rectangle loci involved in the description of the rectangles inscribed in a quadrilateral.